 Wausau is a medium-sized city located in the state of Wisconsin.
 With a population of 38,561 people and 11 constituent neighborhoods, Wausau is the 17th largest community in Wisconsin.

-Unlike some cities, Wausau isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wausau are a mix of both white- and blue-collar jobs.
+Wausau is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wausau is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Wausau who work in sales jobs (11.89%), office and administrative support (11.36%), and management occupations (7.58%).

 Also of interest is that Wausau has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Wausau who are college-educated is somewhat higher than the average US community of 21.84%: 28.97% of adults in Wausau have at least a bachelor's degree.
+The overall education level of Wausau is somewhat higher than in the average US city of 21.84%: 28.97% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Wausau in 2018 was $30,593, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,372 for a family of four.
 However, Wausau contains both very wealthy and poor people as well.